Process

 • Stronger finish consistency

-• What is no longer working well in the house
+• What's no longer working in the house

 • Your location and rough timing